alba1735/tRNAgraph/docs/cli_reference.md

 > The PCA and volcano _combined overview_ pages always show both read bases side by side, whatever `--allreads` is set to.
 That is deliberate: it is the only place you can see how much transcript-level multi-mapping actually moves your data, and a labelled comparison is not the same thing as two plots silently disagreeing.

 > [!NOTE]
-> `compare` and `venn` are not part of `all`'s fixed list, but are folded in automatically when their prerequisites are satisfied — two different columns for `--comparegrp1`/`--comparegrp2`, and a `multivariate` block for `venn`.
+> `compare`, `venn` and `agreement` are not part of `all`'s fixed list, but are folded in automatically when their prerequisites are satisfied — two different columns for `--comparegrp1`/`--comparegrp2`, and a `multivariate` block for `venn` and `agreement`.
 When a prerequisite is missing the type is left out and the run logs why, so a missing figure is never confused with an empty result.
-Naming one explicitly always includes it, so the run fails with an instruction rather than quietly skipping. `all` expands to `cluster`, `correlation`, `count`, `coverage`, `heatmap`, `logo`, `mismatch`, `pca`, `radar` and `volcano`; each of the other two is only produced when you ask for it by name (`-g compare`, `-g venn`).
+Naming one explicitly always includes it, so the run fails with an instruction rather than quietly skipping. `all` expands to `cluster`, `correlation`, `count`, `coverage`, `heatmap`, `logo`, `mismatch`, `pca`, `radar` and `volcano`; each of the others is only produced when you ask for it by name (`-g compare`, `-g venn`, `-g agreement`).
 It cannot produce anything at default settings — it needs two _different_ `obs` columns, and the defaults leave `--comparegrp1` and `--comparegrp2` both set to `group` — so it depends on metadata beyond what a minimal experiment carries and is only meaningful when reached for on purpose.
-Including it in `all` would abort every ordinary run, since naming the plot is what makes the two flags' shared `group` default a contradiction. `venn` is excluded for a related but distinct reason: it needs a `multivariate` block in `--config` declaring the grouping and thresholds its sets are built from, and set-overlap figures produced from cutoffs nobody chose invite wrong conclusions.
-See **Compare Options** and **Venn Options** below.
+Including it in `all` would abort every ordinary run, since naming the plot is what makes the two flags' shared `group` default a contradiction. `venn` and `agreement` are excluded for a related but distinct reason: both need a `multivariate` block in `--config` declaring the grouping and thresholds they are built from, and figures produced from cutoffs nobody chose invite wrong conclusions.
+See **Compare Options**, **Venn Options** and **Agreement Options** below.

 > [!IMPORTANT]
 > Every option below that names something inside the object -- a grouping column